S1NAPANAHI/Webcite-for-new-authors/ZOROASTERVERS_SHOP_GUIDE.md

-# 🔥 Zoroasterverse Sacred Treasury - Complete Shop Implementation 🔥
+# 🔥 Zoroastervers Sacred Treasury - Complete Shop Implementation 🔥

 ## 🏛️ Overview

-I've rebuilt your complete **Sacred Treasury** shop system - a Persian mythology-themed e-commerce platform designed specifically for your Zoroasterverse digital content.
+I've rebuilt your complete **Sacred Treasury** shop system - a Persian mythology-themed e-commerce platform designed specifically for your Zoroastervers digital content.
 The implementation focuses on beautiful Persian aesthetics, sacred fire motifs, and an authentic cultural experience.

 ## ✨ What's Been Implemented